An0ther0ne/PyFire/README.md

 ![variant2](img/fireg2.gif)
 ![variant3](img/fireg3.gif)

-For comparison, you can see how quickly a similar algorithm does work, implemented on pure assembler in the dos system:
+For comparison, you can see below how quickly a similar algorithm does work, implemented on pure assembler in the dos system.
+You can find corresponded binaries in the 'bin' folder of project.
+And you can properly execute them in the [DOSBox] environment.

 ![FIRE.ASM](img/fireasm.gif)